 3. Opt for a fitted wardrobe

 Whether in your main bedroom or as part of a dedicated dressing room or walk in wardrobe, a fitted wardrobe will maximise the storage potential of any room.
-With no end of design options, these storage solutions are not only great for clothes, but also the miscellaneous items that don't really belong anywhere else.
+With no end of design options, these bedroom storage solutions are not only great for clothes, but also the miscellaneous items that don't really belong anywhere else.
 Some can even be designed with a fold-out ironing station for last minute de-creasing.
+For more dressing room ideas check out our feature.

 Before talking to a furniture designer, decide how much space you need for hanging.
 The rest of the space can be a combination of drawers, shelves and shoe racks.
 Use boxes and baskets on the shelves to corral things like hats and handbags.